open-cogsci/sigmund-ai/heymans/static/terms.md

 ## Does Sigmund use cookies and trackers?

-Sigmund uses cookies to manage your log in.
+Sigmund uses cookies to manage your log in. jsdelivr.net is used as a content-delivery-network (CDN) service.
 No third-party trackers are used.
-JavaScript libraries

 ## Where is the Sigmund server located?